mmcdermott/MEDS-DEV/src/MEDS_DEV/templates/dataset.md

     - Inclusion/exclusion criteria
     - Censoring rules
     - Key demographic characteristics
-    - Date Range of the dataset (e.g. Patients at Hospital A from 2013-2023)
+- Date range of the dataset (e.g. patients at hospital A from 2013-2023)
-    - Coding Standards if known (e.g. OMOP, etc.)
+- Coding standards, if known (e.g. OMOP)

 ## Supported tasks